natcap/invest.users-guide/source/sdr.rst

 - :investspec:`sdr.sdr results_suffix`

-- :investspec:`sdr.sdr workspace_dir` Make sure the DEM is corrected by filling in sinks.
+- :investspec:`sdr.sdr dem_path` Make sure the DEM is corrected by filling in sinks.
 Compare the output stream maps with hydrographic maps of the area, and burn in hydrographic features if necessary (recommended when unusual streams are observed).
 To ensure proper flow routing, the DEM should extend beyond the watersheds of interest, rather than being clipped to the watershed edge.

 - :investspec:`sdr.sdr erosivity_path` The greater the intensity and duration of the rain storm, the higher the erosion potential.
 The erosivity index is widely used, but in case of its absence, there are methods and equations to help generate a grid using climatic data.